What is Endone?

 It’s important to follow the directions given to you by your doctor or pharmacist.
 Endone is taken with a full glass of water, after meals or with milk.
 The usual dose depends on the direction of the prescribing doctor and usually can be up to one tablet every 6 hours.

-It’s also important not to suddenly stop taking Endone but to gradually reduce the amount you are taking, under the direction of your doctor.
+If you have been taking Endone for more than a short while it’s also important not to suddenly stop taking the medication but to gradually reduce the amount you are taking, under the direction of your doctor.
 This will help to reduce the risk of withdrawal symptoms occurring.

 See healthdirect's medicines section for more information about Endone.